archphile/thepenguin/content/posts/2018-12-28-getting-my-life-back-part-two-smartphone-addiction.md

 - 2 [Simpletask](https://github.com/mpcjanssen/simpletask-android) widgets for my [GTD]({{< ref "2018-09-26-how-i-GTD.md" >}}): one shows tasks with priorities (A and B) and the other shows tasks with a due date
 - 2 widgets from [Notes](https://github.com/stefan-niedermann/nextcloud-notes), a [Nextcloud]({{< ref "2018-06-17-how-to-set-up-your-own-cloud-using-nextcloud-on-archlinux.md" >}}) app I use for all my .txt lists, notes, journal etc..

 It might sound bloated but it isn't.
-It's a **100% [GTD]({{< ref "2018-09-26-how-i-GTD.md" >}}) focused desktop**, a vauled assistant on my everyday life.
+It's a **100% [GTD]({{< ref "2018-09-26-how-i-GTD.md" >}}) focused desktop**, a valued assistant on my everyday life.

-In addition to that, every time I open the phone without a reason (because I am still addicted to be honest), it reminds me of things I have to do, of the (.txt based) journal I keep andf need to write on it, various tasks that I need to proceed with in order **to finish with them and have more time to spend** time with my family, friends or reading, photographing etc.
+In addition to that, every time I open the phone without a reason (because I am still addicted to be honest), it reminds me of things I have to do, of the (.txt based) journal I keep and need to write on it, various tasks that I need to proceed with in order **to finish with them and have more time to spend** time with my family, friends or reading, photographing etc.

 **Note:** In [this post]({{< ref "2018-12-29-getting-my-life-back-part-three-self-hosting-my-personal-data.md" >}}) I give some further information on which apps I use for my productivity.

 ## Protecting the Eyes

-In order to protect my eyes, I have "reading node" always on.
+In order to protect my eyes, I have "reading mode" always on.
 In addition to that, I very frequently use the phone in **greyscale mode** (I enable it very easily with [Monochromatic](https://f-droid.org/en/packages/uk.co.richyhbm.monochromatic/)).
 This last "tweak", in addition to the protection, it makes the screen far less attractive so that it's difficult to stick the eyes on the phone unintentionally.

 ## Dealing with the Addiction